 How to Prepare for IELTS at Home?

-Preparation of any exam begins with the understanding of IELTS exam pattern.
-What follows next is a correct list of IELTS preparation books and resources.
+Preparation for any exam begins with an understanding of the IELTS exam pattern.
+What follows is a correct list of IELTS preparation books and resources.
 In addition to this, students can refer to the IELTS Preparation Guide that contains IELTS Sample Papers and strategies to help them prepare without going to any formal coaching institute.

 IELTS Listening